debops/debops/docs/ansible/roles/slapd/ldap-acl.rst

 new ACL rules to fail the Ansible execution during development.

 Some of the test cases require real, existing LDAP objects to execute properly.
-The :ref:`debops.slapd` role provides the :envvar:`slapd__slapacl_test_rdn_map`
-YAML dictionary that contains Relative Distinguished Names of various LDAP objects like unprivileged and privileged user accounts.
-To enable the more extensive tests, you need to create the required LDAP objects, grant them the permissions you want and define their Relative Distinguished Names in the above YAML dictionary through the Ansible inventory.
-When the default values of the variable are changed, the role will enable the additional tests automatically.
+The :ref:`debops.slapd` role provides the :envvar:`slapd__slapacl_default_tasks` YAML list (and additional lists for use in the Ansible inventory) that contains definitions of various LDAP objects like unprivileged and privileged user accounts.
+To enable the more extensive tests, you need to set the :envvar:`slapd__slapacl_test_objects_state` variable to ``present`` which will tell the role to add the needed test objects in the directory.
+This functionality is meant to be used in a development environment to not interfere with the production database.

 References